dissolvdgrl/sitemapper/readme.md

 3. ~~Add a timer to remove the status bar messages after some delay.~~
 4. ~~Add optional fields to specify lastmod, changefreq.~~
 5. Add ability to save sitemaps to edit later when an update is needed.
 BREAD?
-6. Add more stuff to File, Settings, and Help menus
+6. Add more stuff to File(New, Open, View All, Exit) menu
-7. Add installation instructions for MacOS, Windows, Linux
+7. Add more stuff to Help (About, Report a bug) menu
-8. ~~Include a way to load an XML file saved on disk~~
+8. Add installation instructions for MacOS, Windows, Linux
-9. Add error reporting to developer
+9. ~~Include a way to load an XML file saved on disk~~
 10. ~~Add warning dialog when closing if the output box contains XML~~
 11. Include a shameless plug to descripto.app :P
 12. Add auto priority detection based on page depth